Japanese Title: The Road to the Pokémon League

 - Filler: This is the first episode not to have any direct bearing on the story, and the first without any Pokémon debuts.

 - Insufferable as he is, AJ smugly tells Ash to grow up.

 - Ash was uncharacteristically smug and arrogant this episode, but he was right to call AJ out on making Sandshrew jump in water when Sandshrew in general are weak to water.

 - Lost in Translation: The bit about "pacing/passing/padding" and Pikachu holding a pillow was not exactly easy to translate into English.

 - Lucky Translation: The sight gag of Ash's nose growing may have been this—in Japanese, this was likely a nod to the Japanese phrase "becoming a Tengu", which basically means that you're getting a swelled head.
 However, he also happens to be lying in that scene...and in that case, western audiences will almost certainly take it as a Pinocchio reference.

 - Never My Fault: Ash blames everyone but himself for being arrogant and losing.

-- One-Shot Character: AJ, a trainer who has not yet begun his badge collecting and who's method of raising Pokémon involves putting them through rigorous training.
+- One-Shot Character: AJ, a trainer who has not yet begun his badge collecting and whose method of raising Pokémon involves putting them through rigorous training.

 - Scissors Cuts Rock:

-- Ash makes a remark about how flying Pokémon always has the advantage against ground, but Shandshrew beats his Butterfree anyways, showing just how strong it is.
+- Ash makes a remark about how Flying Pokémon always have the advantage against Ground, but Sandshrew beats his Butterfree anyways, showing just how strong it is.